dsa-ou/allowed/docs/usage.md

 ## Usage

+`allowed` is a command-line tool, to be used in a Linux/macOS terminal, a Windows Command Prompt or a Windows Powershell.

+For a summary of the command line options, type `allowed -h` or `allowed --help`.

+### Checking code
-You can check code files and Jupyter notebook files by typing
+You can check Python code in `.py` and `.ipynb` (Jupyter notebook) files by typing
 ```bash
 allowed path/to/file.py path/to/notebook.ipynb ...
 ```